SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/services/content-moderation/README.md

 ## Overview

 A python based microservice to analyze text content for appropriateness.
-It uses python library [alt-profanity-check](https://pypi.org/project/alt-profanity-check/) which based on this [machine learning model](https://victorzhou.com/blog/better-profanity-detection-with-scikit-learn/)
+It uses python library [alt-profanity-check](https://pypi.org/project/alt-profanity-check/) which is based on this [machine learning model](https://victorzhou.com/blog/better-profanity-detection-with-scikit-learn/)

 ## Usage
 Post the content as json `text`: